Surprise! Our Brains are Built to Resist Organizational Change

 Two Big Steps to Alleviate These Change Resistant Brain Reactions

-Here are two foundational suggestions from change management consulting experts to help the brain feel better about change:
+Here are two foundational suggestions from change management training and consulting experts to help the brain feel better about change:

 The Bottom Line

 Change is necessary and often messy.
-Understand why brains resist organizational change.
-Then ensure high levels of strategic clarity and active involvement in a plan that makes sense.
+As a change leader, understand why brains resist organizational change.
+Then ensure high levels of strategic clarity and active involvement in a plan that makes sense to everyone affected by change.

 To learn more about successful organizational change, download How to Successfully Recognize and Reward Organizational Change